named-data/NDN-packet-spec/data.rst

                           nonNegativeInteger

 The optional FreshnessPeriod indicates how long a node should wait after the arrival of this data before marking it as stale.
 The encoded value is number of milliseconds.
 Note that the stale data is still valid data; the expiration of FreshnessPeriod only means that the producer may have produced newer data.

+When FreshnessPeriod is omitted, the Data packet cannot be marked stale.

 Each content store associates every piece of Data with a staleness bit.
 The initial setting of this bit for newly-arrived content is "not stale".
 If the Data carries FreshnessPeriod, then after the Data has been residing in the content store for FreshnessPeriod, it will be marked as stale.
 This is per object staleness and local to the NDN node.
 Another possible way to set the staleness bit of a local content is for a local client to send a command to the local NDN daemon.